-Mutilple Sclerosis is a condition of the central nervous system, interfering with nerve impulses within the brain, spinal cord and optic nerves.
-It is characterised by sclerosis a Greek word meaning scars.
-These scars occur within the central nervous system and depending on where they develop, manifest into various symptoms.
+Multiple Sclerosis is a chronic neurological disease which interferes with nerve impulses within the brain, spinal cord and optic nerves.
+It is characterised by sclerosis – a Greek word meaning scars, which occur within the central nervous system.
+Depending on where the scars develop, they can manifest into various symptoms.

-MS Australia says that MS affects over 25,600 in Australia and more than two million people are diagnosed worldwide.
-It is most common for people to be diagnosed between 20-40 years of age, however it can also affect younger and older people too.
-It is a condition that roughly affects three times as many women as men.
+MS Australia says affects nearly 3 billion people worldwide, and over 33,000 people in Australia.
+It is most common for people to be diagnosed between 20-40 years of age, however it can affect younger and older people.
+Women are affected about three times more than men.

 What are the symptoms of Multiple Sclerosis?

-While this means that MS can cause many effects to your body, it can also make it harder to initially recognise the condition as it has very similar symptoms to many other illnesses.
-Symptoms can develop in any order and vary hugely in severity from almost unnoticeable to very disabling.
+Because MS can affect each person’s body differently, and has similar symptoms to many other illnesses, it can be harder to initially diagnose.
+Symptoms can develop in any order and vary greatly in severity – from almost unnoticeable to very disabling.

-- Fatigue - including heat sensitivity and MS fatigue.
-According to the National Multiple Sclerosis Society, 80% of people with MS have fatigue.
-MS-related fatigue tends to get worse as the day goes on, is often aggravated by heat and humidity, and comes on more easily and suddenly than normal fatigue.
+- Fatigue – according to the National Multiple Sclerosis Society, 80% of people with MS have fatigue and heat sensitivity.
+The fatigue tends to get worse as the day goes on, often aggravated by heat and humidity.

 - Neuropsychological symptoms – including impaired memory and concentration, changes in processing speed and ability, impaired cognitive function, personal and emotional changes, anxiety, depression and difficulties sleeping.

-- Neurological symptoms – visual disturbances (such as blurred or double vision or changes in depth perception, partial or complete sight loss), altered sensations such as pins and needles or numbness, neurological pain, sensitivity to heat or cold, or discomfort
+- Neurological symptoms – visual disturbances (such as blurred or double vision, changes in depth perception, partial or complete sight loss), altered sensations such as pins and needles or numbness, neurological pain, and sensitivity to heat or cold.

-- Continence care - Including bladder incontinence (leakage from the bladder or bowel), needing to urinate more or less often, urgency, needing to urinate frequently during the night, constipation, diarrhoea
+- Continence care - including bladder incontinence, needing to urinate more or less often, needing to urinate frequently during the night, constipation, diarrhea.

 Types of MS